powercodeacademy/phase-3-cartoon-collections/README.md

 ## Instructions

 Complete the following methods in `cartoon_collections.rb`.
+Run `bin/rspec` to test your implementation.

 ### `#roll_call_dwarves`